tygoee/mission-title-updater/README.md

 - Create a new Tampermonkey script and paste the content of the user.js file there

-- Copy the content from `missions.json` into the file, near the top after `const mission_names =`, replacing the example mission names
+- Copy the content from `missions.json` into the file, near the top after `const missionNames =`, replacing the example mission names

 - Change the mission names to how you want them